EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # Putting it all together with Kustomize

-[Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) is a tool that helps us improve Kubernetes declarative object management with configuration files (which is what we've been doing throughout this post).
+[Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) is a tool that helps us improve Kubernetes' declarative object management with configuration files (which is what we've been doing throughout this post).
 Kustomize has useful features that help with better organizing configuration files, managing configuration variables and support for deployment variants (for things like dev vs test vs prod environments).
 Let's explore what Kustomize has to offer.

 First, be sure to tear down all the objects that we have created so far as we will be replacing them later once we have a setup with Kustomize.
 This will work for that: